kchapelier/poisson-disk-sampling/README.md

 ## Roadmap

 - Make a test suite for the variable density implementation.
-- Investigate possible performance tweaks spooted while working on the variable density implementation.
+- Investigate possible performance tweaks spotted while working on the variable density implementation.

 ## How to contribute ?